Do you need a rental car in Hawaii?

 So, do you need to have a rental car in Hawaii?
 First, let’s start by saying that “do you need a rental car in Hawaii?” is a really broad question.
 It will depend on which island you’re visiting and the type of vacation that you want.

 There’s too much to experience in Hawaii to stay at a resort.
-Of course, staying at a nice resort is fun and relaxing, just make sure to get out a bit too.
+Of course, staying at a beautiful resort is fun and relaxing, make sure to get out a bit too.
 If you’re trying to figure out where to stay in Hawaii, check out my “best resorts” posts:

 Hawaii rental car tips

 There are only so many rental cars in Hawaii, and you’ll want to reserve yours as soon as possible.
 Unlike many areas, rental cars in Hawaii rarely go down in price as you get closer to your travel dates.
 That is because rental cars often sell out.
 Book as soon as possible to avoid being stuck with more car than you need (and a bigger bill.)

 You will often get a different vehicle than what you rent in Hawaii.
 We’ve been upgraded to a larger car than what we reserved several times.
 Gas is pricey in Hawaii, so I recommend going with the smallest car that you need.
 They once tried to give us a van in Kona, and we declined until they “found” a car.

 It can be fun to upgrade to a Jeep or convertible (keep reading for my tips on when to get a Jeep.)
 I recommend reserving a Jeep immediately rather than hoping for a cheaper upgrade at the counter.
 You’re taking a gamble that the upgrade you want will be available.

 Let’s talk about the different islands and whether you’ll need a rental car on Oahu, Maui, The Big Island or Kauai.

 Do you need a rental car on Oahu?